6 Tasks We Automate to Make More Time for Work That Matters

 Automate tasks by using Zapier to connect different apps

-One integration which we built through Zapier links one of our Process Street checklists to the card.
-Zapier lets you automate tasks between over 1,000 different apps and web apps, so it’s ideal for these kinds of jobs.
+One integration links one of our Process Street workflow runs to the card.
+Zapier lets you automate tasks between many different apps and web apps, so it is ideal for these kinds of jobs.

-The checklist we linked with the card was our Prepublish Checklist which we use to prepare and self-edit our work.
-This checklist has evolved over time and our internal one now has a huge number of different steps within it.
+The workflow we linked with the card was our Prepublish Checklist, which we use to prepare and self-edit our work.
+Our internal version has evolved over time and now has a large number of different steps within it.

-The steps will vary from recording the target keyword, to making sure the post contains a good balance of effective H2s and H3s, and videos are formatted correctly for our blog.
+The steps vary from recording the target keyword, to making sure the post contains a good balance of effective H2s and H3s, to checking that videos and other media are formatted correctly for our blog.

 This process is largely a quality control exercise geared toward improving both the quality of the writing and the quality of the formatting and presentation.
-Through running this checklist every time we publish we are able to make sure each article adheres consistently to our best practices.
+Through running this workflow every time we publish, we are able to make sure each article adheres consistently to our best practices.

 As I reach the stage in my writing workflow where I want to run the prepublish process, I select the Trello card for the project and move it from the In Progress column to the Run Prepublish column.
-This triggers the zap to run the checklist inside Process Street and then automatically post a link to that checklist into the Trello card.
+This triggers the automation to run the workflow inside Process Street and then automatically post a link to that workflow run into the Trello card.

-The helps my workflow as it means I don’t need to leave one workspace for another – interruptions are the killer of productivity!
+This helps my workflow as it means I do not need to leave one workspace for another.
+Interruptions are the killer of productivity.

-Sometimes we’ll message about an article anyway – because it’s nice to have a little back and forth – but constructing the process in this way means that we don’t need to.
+Sometimes we’ll message about an article anyway, because it is nice to have a little back and forth, but constructing the process in this way means that we do not need to.
 Each person knows what work they need to do and when they need to do it.

 Smooth workflows like this simply make our lives easier.